ustaxcourt/ef-cms/docs/terraform.md

 The `main.tf` usually just contains definitions for the `providers` and `terraform` setup.

-> every .tf file inside a directory is considered part of the same module, so they all have access to the same resources and variables defined in sibiling .tf files.
+> every .tf file inside a directory is considered part of the same module, so they all have access to the same resources and variables defined in sibling .tf files.

 ### Web Api Terraform